If you like this post, please support my entry for Timberland Earthkeeper 101 Blog Challenge by awarding me with a ‘Like’ for my post here.

 Quoting Timberland: “Earth” means the place we live in and “keeper” means guardian.
 When you put the two words together, it represents someone who is concerned about environmental issues and willing to take action to protect our Earth, like the minor act of cycling instead of driving and using energy efficient bulbs, to bigger things like replanting eroded areas and using renewable energy to reduce the burden on our environment.

-I am proud to say that I am a Earthkeeper® when it comes to reducing carbon dioxide emission via automobile and I am extending an invitation for you to join me!
+I am proud to say that I am an Earthkeeper® when it comes to reducing carbon dioxide emission via automobile and I am extending an invitation for you to join me!

-Ditch your car for just 1 day over the weekend and explore scenic Park Connectors Network (PCN) around Singapore with your loved ones.
+Ditch your car for just 1 day over the weekend (you can use it as an opportunity to send your car in for garage maintenance too) and explore scenic Park Connectors Network (PCN) around Singapore with your loved ones.
 To prove that I walk the talk, here’s the report card on my most recent Eastern Coastal Park Connector Network Trip.

 Ps.
 It’s a great way to burn off those stubborn fats.